 If you do give this recipe a try, let us know what you think!
 Leave a comment and rate it – it’s really helpful for us and other readers.
 And don’t forget to tag a picture #minimalistbaker on Instagram!
 We love seeing what you come up with.
 Cheers, friends!

-- 1 cup (50 g) fresh bread crumbs (I ground mine from a wheat baguette - use GF if gluten-free)
+- 1 cup fresh bread crumbs (I ground mine from a wheat baguette - use GF if gluten-free)

-- 2 Tbsp (20 g) chia seeds (or sub hemp seeds or poppy seeds)
+- 2 Tbsp chia seeds (or sub hemp seeds or poppy seeds)

 - Heat a large skillet over medium heat.
-Once hot, add 1/2 Tbsp olive oil, breadcrumbs, a pinch each salt and pepper, and vegan parmesan cheese.
+Once hot, add half of the olive oil (1/2 Tbsp as original recipe is written // adjust if altering batch size), breadcrumbs, a pinch each salt and pepper, and vegan parmesan cheese.

 - Sauté until browned and crisp - about 5 minutes - stirring frequently (turn down heat if browning too quickly).
 Set aside to cool.

-- In the meantime, add kale to a large mixing bowl with lemon juice and remaining 1/2 Tbsp olive oil.
+- In the meantime, add kale to a large mixing bowl with lemon juice and remaining olive oil (1/2 Tbsp as original recipe is written // adjust if altering batch size).
 Use your hands to massage the kale and break down its texture a bit.

 - To a separate mixing bowl add tahini, lemon juice, orange juice, maple syrup and a pinch of salt and whisk to combine.
 Add water or almond milk to thin until pourable, whisking to combine.
 Taste and adjust seasonings as needed - set aside.

-- To the kale add sliced kumquats (reserving a few for garnish), chia seeds and toasted bread crumbs (reserving 1/2 cup for topping).
+- To the kale add sliced kumquats (reserving a few for garnish), chia seeds and toasted bread crumbs (reserving half for topping).
 Add most of the dressing as well and toss to combine, reserving a bit for serving.

 - Best when fresh.
 Store leftovers in the refrigerator for up to a few days with the dressing and bread crumbs separate for best results.